 - These values refer to the number of people “employed,” not “in the labour force,” which includes those “unemployed.”

-- Natural Resources Canada–Canadian Forest Service’s calculations for 2017 nominal GDP are based on Statistics Canada’s tables 379-0031, 329-0077 and 329-0074: GDP in 2007 constant prices, and estimated industry price deflators.
+- Natural Resources Canada–Canadian Forest Service’s calculations for 2015–2019 nominal GDP are based on Statistics Canada’s tables 36-10-0434-01, 18-10-0032-01 and 18-10-0029-01 (formerly CANSIM 379-0031, 329-0077 and 329-0074, respectively): GDP in 2012 constant prices, and estimated industry price deflators indexed to 2010.

 - Statistics Canada.
 Table 36-10-0402-01 (formerly CANSIM 379-0030) Gross domestic product (GDP) at basic prices, by industry, provinces and territories (x 1,000,000).
 Chained (2012) dollars. (accessed April 29, 2020).